BitNile Holdings Inc. (NILE) is destined for greater heights as its last quarter sales were 32,830 K

 BitNile Holdings Inc. (AMEX: NILE) Trading Performance Indicators

-Take a look at BitNile Holdings Inc.’s (NILE) current performance indicators.
-Last quarter, stock had a quick ratio of 2.60.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.59.
+BitNile Holdings Inc. (NILE) is currently performing well based on its current performance indicators.
+A quick ratio of 2.60 was reported for the most recent quarter.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.36.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -0.63, a number that is poised to hit -0.01 in the next quarter and is forecasted to reach -0.01 in one year’s time.